Go Back

 • Lemongrass:

 Cut off the root end of the lemongrass stalks and remove any tough outer layers until you reach the tender, pale yellow part.
+Crush with the back of your knife.
 Cut the lemongrass into 2-inch pieces.
-To release its flavor, lay each piece flat on a cutting board and gently crush it with the back of a knife or a rolling pin.

 • Galangal and Thai Chilies:

 Peel the galangal and slice it thinly into rounds.
 Use about 4-5 slices, depending on their size.
-Thai chilies can vary in heat; if you prefer a milder soup, remove the seeds before smashing them with the flat side of a knife.
+Thai chilies can vary in heat; if you prefer a milder soup, remove the seeds.

 • Prepare the Broth: